-The measures data in AUSNUT 2011–13 has undergone an extensive data validation process, with portions of the database validated through manual weighing of food and beverages by FSANZ.
+The nutrient data in AUSNUT 2011–13 has undergone an extensive data validation process, with portions of the database also undergoing an external peer review process.

 Some of the routine validation activities undertaken by FSANZ include checking:

 - all foods have a value for all nutrients to be reported

 - the sum of proximates for each food and beverage falls between 95 and 103 g/100 g unless the food is known to have a low sum of proximates (e.g. coffee powder, high salt foods, some high fibre foods)